ayushkumar2000/Imbalanced-Speaker-Diarization/Code/GANMM codes/README.md

 - main.py   is the demo that uses GANMM to cluster some data sets as in the paper
 - Data      contains data sets
 - nets      network structure
-- tflib     tensorflow components (modified from https://github.com/igul222/improved_wgan_training)
+- tflib     tensorflow components (modified from https://github.com/igul222/improved_wgan_training)(Please change the file locations as needed)

 ## Run Demo
 - To run experiment on mnist data set, just running: